MF Global payout plan approved for creditor vote

 Corzine resigned shortly after the bankruptcy, and has denied any wrongdoing.

 Under the payout plan, the company’s trader customers would be repaid in full.
-Louis Freeh, the trustee liquidating the MF Global parent, has agreed if necessary to support an effort by customers’ trustee James Giddens to allocate some of the broker’s general estate assets to customer accounts to ensure their full recovery.
+Louis Freeh, the trustee liquidating the MF Global parent, has agreed if necessary to support an effort by customers’ trustee James Giddens to allocate some of the parent’s assets to customer accounts to ensure their full recovery.

 Unsecured creditors of the MF Global parent are projected to recover between 13.4 cents and 39 cents on the dollar, while creditors of its finance unit will receive between 14.7 cents and 34 cents on the dollar.

-Creditors under a $1.2 billion loan, including JPMorgan Chase & Co (JPM.N), have claims against both the MF parent and its finance unit.
-They could recover as much as 39 cents on the dollar from the parent, and up to another 34 cents on the dollar from the finance unit, according to the plan’s projections.
+Creditors under a $1.2 billion loan, including JPMorgan Chase & Co, will receive between 13.4 cents and 39 cents on the dollar under the plan.

 The latest version of the plan includes arguments, raised by JPMorgan earlier this month, that creditors may be getting undercut.
 A portion of the loan facility was transferred from MF’s parent to its finance unit prior to bankruptcy, resulting in the finance unit owing money to both the holding company and the lenders.
 Eliminating that duplication could mean more recovery for the lenders, JPMorgan has argued.